flexanalytics/dbt-business-intelligence/README.md

 ## Connect Business Intelligence tool

-To see how a Business Intelligence tool can leverage dbt for "metadata-less BI", check out the instructions for FlexIt Analytics:
+To see how a Business Intelligence tool can leverage dbt for "metadata-less BI", check out FlexIt Analytics:

 [https://learn.flexitanalytics.com/docs/dbt](https://learn.flexitanalytics.com/docs/dbt)

+## Let's Collaborate

+With **Business Intelligence standards for integrating with dbt**, we can enable all BI tools to speak the same language and offer a 100% metadata-less BI experience.
+Join us in creating those standards!

+**Self-service = clean data + modern BI + data literacy**

+**Self-service = dbt + BI**